Department of Education, Sport and Culture

 • support pupils with approaches to maintaining and improving their physical and mental wellbeing

 Schools will also provide more focused pastoral support where issues are identified that individual pupils may need help with, drawing on external support where necessary and possible.
-Schools will continue to support needs of particular groups they are already aware need additional help (for example, looked after children), and any groups they identify as newly vulnerable on their return to school.
+Schools will also consider the support needs of particular groups they are already aware need additional help (for example, looked after children), and any groups they identify as newly vulnerable on their return to school.
 To support this, teachers may wish to access the Inclusion and Safeguarding Coronavirus support site.
 This interactive space contains materials on transitions, peer support, resilience, stress, fear, trauma and bereavement.

 • support for resilience, mental health and wellbeing including anxiety, bereavement and sleep issues